WalletWasabi/WasabiDoc/docs/using-wasabi/WasabiSetupWhonix.md

 ### VirtualBox Users

-After importing the Whonix installation .ova file into VirtualBox, find and click the Whonix Gateway and Whonix Workstation "Start" buttons on the VirtualBox Manager.
+After importing the Whonix installation .ova file into VirtualBox, find and click the Whonix Gateway and the Whonix Workstation "Start" buttons on the VirtualBox Manager.

 It will take a minute or two for the Tor network to become operational.